 The DrawingVisual object is a lightweight drawing class that is used to render shapes, images, or text.
 This class is considered lightweight because it does not provide layout or event handling, which improves its performance.
 For this reason, drawings are ideal for backgrounds and clip art.
 For more information, see Using DrawingVisual Objects.

 WPF imaging provides a significant improvement over the imaging capabilities in previous versions of Windows.
-Imaging capabilities, such as displaying a bitmap or using an image on a common control were primarily handled by the Microsoft Windows Graphics Device Interface (GDI) or Microsoft Windows GDI+ application programming interface (API).
-These API provided baseline imaging functionality, but lacked features such as support for codec extensibility and high fidelity image support.
-WPF Imaging API have been redesigned to overcome the shortcomings of GDI and GDI+ and provide a new set of API to display and use images within your applications.
+Imaging capabilities, such as displaying a bitmap or using an image on a common control, were primarily handled by the Microsoft Windows Graphics Device Interface (GDI) or Microsoft Windows GDI+ application programming interface (API).
+These APIs provided baseline imaging functionality but lacked features such as support for codec extensibility and high fidelity image support.
+WPF Imaging APIs have been redesigned to overcome the shortcomings of GDI and GDI+ and provide a new set of APIs to display and use images within your applications.

 When using images, consider the following recommendations for gaining better performance: